xavierlacot/joli.js/README.markdown

     // persist it
     john.save();

-The first method i however adviced, as it performs some checks on the existence of the columns.
+The first method is however advised, as it performs some checks on the existence of the columns.

 ### Data retrieval and Query API